Douglas College > Programs & Courses > Faculties > Humanities and Social Sciences > Criminology > Faculty

-Carla Hotel, MA (Simon Fraser), MEd, Counselling Psychology (British Columbia) CHAIR
+Carla Hotel, PhD Candidate (University of Calgary, MA (Simon Fraser), MEd, Counselling Psychology (British Columbia) CHAIR

 604 527 5313 (New Westminster campus) or firstname.lastname@example.org

 Experienced in child and adolescent mental health, addictions, and family violence counselling.
-Research areas include community crime prevention analysis and risk assessment, alternative dispute resolution, youth violence and youth justice issues.
+Research areas include sexual violence and rape culture, community crime prevention analysis and risk assessment, and program and policy evaluation.

 Niki Huitson, PhD (SFU), MA (SFU), MPM (SFU)